rsalmei/clearly/README.md

 #### `Clearly` is a **real time** monitor for your celery tasks and workers!

 While I do like _flower_, to me it's not been totally up to the task (pun intended :).
-<br>Why is that? _flower_ needs page refreshes, filters only one task type at a time, displays results as plain strings without any formatting or syntax-coloring, and on top of that also truncates them!
+<br>Why is that? _flower_ needs page refreshes, filters only one task type at a time, displays results as plain strings without any formatting or syntax highlighting, and on top of that also truncates them!

-And `clearly` is _actually_ real time, has multiple simultaneous filters, a beautiful syntax coloring system, an advanced formating system that shows parameters and results just as ipython would, has complete un-truncated results and is very easy to use! 😃
+And `clearly` is _actually_ real time, has multiple simultaneous filters, a beautiful syntax highlighting system, an advanced formating system that shows parameters, results and tracebacks just as an ipython would, has complete un-truncated results and is very easy to use! 😃
-<br>Also it installs very easily with a docker image!
+<br>Also you can install it very easily with a docker image!

-It's great to actually see in _real time_ what's going on in your celery workers, in a totally new way!
-So it's very nice for inspecting, debugging, and even demonstrating your company async-superpowers (put `clearly` on a big screen TV showing all tasks of your production environment)!
+It's great to actually see in a totally _real time way_ what's going on in your celery workers!
+So it's very nice for inspecting, debugging, and even demonstrating your company async-superpowers (put `clearly` on a big screen TV showing all tasks of your production environment 😜)!

-`Clearly` is composed of a server, which collects real time events from the celery pool, generates missing states, and streams filtered data to connected clients; and a client, which you use to send filter commands and display both real time and persisted data.
+`Clearly` is composed of a server, which collects real time events from the celery cluster, generates missing states, and streams filtered data to connected clients; and a client, which you use to send filter commands and display both real time and persisted data.
 They communicate with each other via gRPC and ProtocolBuffers.

 See what `clearly` looks like:
 ![very cool](img/clearly_highlights.png?raw=true)

----

 > ### 📌 New version!
 >
 > **Clearly** has received a major revamp in version 0.9, since its very near 1.0! \o/
 >
-> All code has been revisited, which took 170 commits, 68 files changed and ~2700 additions! **Clearly** is now more mature, more reliable and way more polished in general, with beautiful colors, complete error handling, and is even easier to use!
+> All code has been revisited, which took ~170 commits, ~70 files changed and ~2700 additions! `Clearly` is now more mature, more reliable and way more polished in general, with beautiful colors and complete error handling, making this new `Clearly` way more pleasant to use!
 >
 > And there's also the unit tests, which were greatly streamlined.
-The suite has decreased from ~2600 tests to less than 700, while keeping 100% code coverage (branch-coverage)!
+The suite has gone from ~2600 tests down to less than 700, while keeping 100% code coverage (branch-coverage)!
 The _PR_ is in https://github.com/rsalmei/clearly/pull/52 if you'd like to see it.
 >
-> After five weeks full-time of a one-man hard work, this endeavor is done.
-If you appreciate my work please buy me a coffee 😊! (the button is on the top-right corner)
+> This endeavor has taken five weeks of full-time work, and demanded a great effort.
+If you appreciate my work, you could buy me a coffee 😊, I would really appreciate that! _(the button is on the top-right corner)_
 >
-> Also please help **Clearly** gain more momentum!
-Post about it in your tweeter, write a blog post about it or just recommend it!
+> Also please help `Clearly` gain more momentum!
+Tweet about it, write a blog post about it or just recommend it!
 >
 > Enjoy!

 ---

+## Features

+`clearly` enables you to:
+- Be informed of any and all tasks running, failing or just being enqueued, both in real time and persisted;
+    - if you enable `task_send_sent_event` in your code, you can track tasks even before they get into a worker!
+- Be informed of workers availability, knowing immediately if any goes down or up;
+- Filter tasks any way you want by several fields, both in real time and persisted;
+- Debug the actual parameters the tasks were called with, and analyze their outcome, such as success results or failure tracebacks and retries;
+- _Clearly_ see all types and representations of these parameters/outcomes with an advanced formatting system and syntax highlighting;
+- Analyze metrics of your system.

+#### `Clearly` is

+- compatible with any version of celery, from 3.1 to 4.4+;
+- aware of your result backend, using it if available to retrieve tasks' results;
+- running inside docker, so anyone with any version of python can use it! 👏

+#### `Clearly` is not

+- an administration tool for celery clusters, it is specialized in monitoring.

+---

+## Get `clearly` the docker way

-## Requirements
+### Requirements

 To use `clearly`, you just have to:
 - enable *Events* in your celery workers (`celery worker -E`)

 and you're good to go!

-Highlights:
-- compatible with any version of celery, from 3.1 to 4.4+
-- a result backend is not mandatory (but used if available)
-- `clearly` now runs inside docker, so anyone with any python version can use it! 👏

-## Features

-`clearly` enables you to:
-- Be informed of any and all tasks being handled, regardless of running, failing or just being enqueued, in real time;
-    - if you enable `task_send_sent_event` in your publisher software, you can track tasks even before they get into a worker!
-- Know the workers available and be notified immediately if any goes down or up;
-- Filter the tasks any way you want, by several fields, both capturing in real time or searching persisted ones;
-- Inspect the actual parameters the tasks were called with;
-- See and analyze the outcome of these tasks, such as success results or failure tracebacks;
-- _Clearly_ see all types and representations of the parameters/outcomes of the tasks with an advanced formatting system with syntax highlighting;
-- Analyze stats of your system.

-## Get `clearly` the docker way

 ### Start the server